-Indicate by check mark whether the registrant (1) has filed all reports required to be fil registrant was required to file such reports), and (2) has been subject to such filing requ Exchange Act of 1934 during the preceding 12 months (or for such shorter period that th $\Box$ Indicate by check mark whether the registrant has submitted electronically every Intermenths (or for such shorter period that the registrant was required to submit such files). active Data File required to be submitted p .
-Yes. ☑ No. □ oursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding I Indicate by check mark whether the registrant is a large accelerated filer, an accelerate filer," "accelerated filer," "smaller reporting company," and "emerging growth compan orting company, or an emerging growth company.
-See the definitions of "large accelerated Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected no Section 13(a) of the Exchange Act. $\Box$ ot to use the extended transition period for o complying with any new or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act).
-Yes. □ No. ☑ As of February 2, 2024, the registrant had 22,854,540 shares of common stock, par value ue \$0.01 per share outstanding.
-1 l
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes. $\square$ No. $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes. $\square$ No. $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🗆 Accelerated filer 🖾 Non-accelerated filer 🗆 Smaller reporting company 🗅 Emerging growth company 🗅

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes. 🗆 No. 🖂

+As of May 3, 2024, the registrant had 22,894,814 shares of common stock, par value \$0.01 per share outstanding.